evolvedbinary/hsg-project-wiki/Setup.md

 ### Starting eXist

-1. Open the `Applications` folder (in Finder, select `Go > Applications`).
-Drag eXist onto your Dock.
+1. Of eXist isn't already in your Dock, find it in your `Applications` folder (in Finder, select `Go > Applications`), and drag eXist onto your Dock.

 1. Start eXist.
-The first time you run eXist the installer will lead you through a setup screen.
+The very first time you run eXist the installer will lead you through a setup screen.
 Accept all of the default values, and select `Save` and `Yes`.
 The installer will close.

-1. Start eXist. eXist will show a splash screen and install some default apps.
+1. Start eXist again. eXist will show a splash screen and, when the database is empty, install some default apps.
 Once the splash screen disappears, you can start, stop, and quit eXist and access other eXist utilities via its menu bar entry (a blue "X"-shaped icon).

 ### Deploying all repositories to eXist